Remarks on degenerations of hyper-K\"ahler manifolds: Cohomologically mild degenerations and Proof of Theorem

-is injective by hard Lefschetz, and monodromy invariant.
-It follows that the monodromy acting on $H^2(X_t,\mathbb{Z})$, $t\not=0$ is also finite. \end{proof} \begin{rema} The same argument shows that in a projective degeneration $\mathcal{X}\rightarrow \Delta$ with smooth general fiber and special fiber $X_0$ satisfying ${\rm codim}\,( {\rm Sing}\,X_0)\geq k$, the monodromy acting on $H^l(X_t,\mathbb{Z})$ is trivial for $l<k$. \end{rema} We are now going to discuss the result above from the viewpoint of Hodge theory and differential forms (similar arguments will be used again in Sections \ref{secsym} and \ref{secdual} below).
+is injective by hard Lefschetz, and commutes with the monodromy action.
+It follows that the monodromy acting on $H^2(X_t,\mathbb{Z})$, $t\not=0$, is also finite. \end{proof} \begin{rema} The same argument shows that in a projective degeneration $\mathcal{X}\rightarrow \Delta$ with smooth general fiber and special fiber $X_0$ satisfying ${\rm codim}\,( {\rm Sing}\,X_0)\geq k$, the monodromy acting on $H^l(X_t,\mathbb{Z})$ is trivial for $l<k$.
+For $k=2$, we can also observe that we only use the assumption that the central fiber is smooth in codimension one and du Val in codimension $2$. \end{rema} We are now going to discuss the result above from the viewpoint of Hodge theory and differential forms (similar arguments will be used again in Sections \ref{secsym} and \ref{secdual} below).
 The standard tool for studying $1$-parameter degenerations $\calX/\Delta$ of K\"ahler manifolds is the Clemens--Schmid exact sequence (\cite{clemens}).
-Specifically, this establishes a tight connection between the mixed Hodge structure (MHS) of the central fiber and the limit mixed Hodge Structure (LMHS), which depends only on the smooth family (and not the central fiber filling).
+Specifically, this establishes a tight connection between the mixed Hodge structure (MHS) of the central fiber and the limit mixed Hodge Structure (LMHS), which depends only on the smooth family (and not on the central fiber filling).
 As an application of this, under certain assumptions, one can determine the index of nilpotency for the monodromy $N=\log T$ for a degeneration purely in terms of the central fiber $X_0$ (e.g. as an application of Kulikov-Persson-Pinkham Theorem and Clemens--Schmid exact sequence, one obtains the properness of the period map for $K3$ surfaces).
 The big disadvantage of the Clemens--Schmid sequence is that it assumes that $\calX/\Delta$ is a semistable family, which is difficult to achieve in practice.
 For surfaces, Mumford and Shah \cite{shahinsignificant} proved that one can allow $X_0$ to have mild singularities (called ``insignificant limit singularities'', which in modern terms is the same as Gorenstein semi-log-canonical (slc) singularities in dimension $2$) and still get a tight connection between the MHS on $X_0$ and the LMHS.
 Shah's method was based on constructing explicit semistable models for this type of singularities and reducing to Clemens--Schmid.
-Steenbrink has noticed however that the true reason behind the close relationship between the MHS on the central fiber and the LMHS is the fact that Shah's insignificant singularities are du Bois.
+Steenbrink noticed however that the true reason behind the close relationship between the MHS on the central fiber and the LMHS is the fact that Shah's insignificant singularities are du Bois.
 Specifically, we recall: \begin{definition}[{Steenbrink \cite{steenbrink}}] We say $X_0$ has {\it cohomologically insignificant singularities}, if for any $1$-parameter smoothing $\calX/\Delta$, the natural specialization map

 is an isomorphism on $I^{p,q}$-pieces (where $I^{p,q}$ denotes the Deligne's components of the MHS) with $p\cdot q=0$. \end{definition}

 \begin{theo}[{Steenbrink \cite{steenbrink}}] If $X_0$ has du Bois singularities, then $X_0$ has cohomologically insignificant singularities. \end{theo}